firmata/firmata.js/readme.md

   *board.analogRead(pin,callback)*

   Read an input for an analog pin.
 Every time there is data on the pin the callback will be fired with a value argument.

+  *board.servoWrite(pin,degree)*

+  Write a degree value to a servo pin.

+  *board.sendI2CWriteRequest(slaveAddress,[bytes])*

+  Write an array of bytes to a an I2C device.

+  *board.sendI2CReadRequest(slaveAddress,numBytes,function(data))*

+  Requests a number of bytes from a slave I2C device.
+When the bytes are received from the I2C device the callback is called with the byte array.